zangai/git-ftp/man/git-ftp.1.md

 `--no-commit`
 :	Perform the merge at the and of pull but do not autocommit, to have the chance to inspect and further tweak the merge result before committing.

-`--interactive`
+`-i`, `--interactive`
 :	Asks what to do if untracked changes on the remote server are found.
+You can choose to overwrite or download the remote file, or to skip uploading this file once or always.

 `--ignore-remote-changes`
 :	Disable check for changes on the remote server before uploading.